cg-tuwien/VulkanLaunchpad/README.md

 ### Xcode
 - Download and install [Xcode](https://apps.apple.com/us/app/xcode/id497799835) from the Mac App Store!
-- Generate the Xcode project files!
+- Generate the Xcode project files:
-  - Command line Option
+  - Command line option:
     - Open a terminal window at the workspace root directory.
 This can be done by right clicking the folder and selecting `New Terminal at Folder`.
     - Option 1: Execute `make` from the terminal.
 This uses the included `makefile` located in the workspace root directory.
 Project files can be found in `_project` afterwards.
     - Option 2: Execute `cmake -H. -B_project -G "Xcode" -DCMAKE_INSTALL_PREFIX="_install"` from the terminal.
-  - CMake Gui Option
+  - CMake Gui option:
     - Open the CMake Gui and specify the workspace root directory as the source directory.
 Specify a folder into which the generated project files should be stored.
 Click `Configure`, select Xcode as the Generator and press `Done`.
 After completion, press `Generate`.
 - Open `VulkanLaunchpad.xcodeproj` with Xcode.
 The file should be located in the folder into which the project files were generated.

-### Other
+### Other IDEs
-Even though other CMake compatible IDEs like CLion or Qt Creator should also work, it is difficult for us to test them all.
-In case you want to use an IDE not tested by us, consider the following remarks for the setup process.
+Other IDEs (such as [CLion](https://www.jetbrains.com/clion/) or [Qt Creator](https://www.qt.io/product/development-tools)) are usable too as long as they support CMake.
+Please consider the following remarks for the setup process:
 - Make sure to set the working directory to the workspace directory.

 ## Troubleshooting

-### Submodule Updates Take a Long Time
+#### Submodule Updates Take a Long Time

 In case you experience problems concerning the submodule checkout, i.e. the cloning of the submodules (GLFW, GLM or glslang) takes a long time or seems to be stuck, please try the following approach:
 * Please clone the repo manually in a terminal in a new location using the following git commands: